OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/program.md

 - Knowledge representation in Sage: the Sage category system (Nicolas)
 - A proof-of-concept category-aware Sage-GAP interface: presentation of the outcome of the coding sprint during the GAP/Sage days (Nicolas)
+- Commonalities in "dumping math data on the web" process

 ## Steering committee (to be held during WP6 workshop or before/after?)
 - Data Management plan